Aditya0404/sysmonitor/README.md

 # Sysmonitor

-This is a Server-Client application which consists of the following components:
+This application monitors ssh logins on the server and displays it on Kibana.
+It consists of the following components:
 * Server
 * Client